Estimated Reading Time: 11 minutes

 When you go into a care home, or one of your loved ones does, you and your family will be spending a lot of time there.

 It’s therefore very important that the staff are polite, respectful, friendly and take a genuine interest in looking after residents.
+Showing respect for elders is particularly important in care.

 Communication between staff, residents and family members is key and staff should regularly check in with residents and family members to keep them updated.
 If staff are rude, disengaged or unwilling to help, these are all warning signs that the care may not be of the highest quality.